manumeter/blueimg-gallery-generator/README.md

 Just create one directory per gallery in `/gallery` containing all the JPG images.
 In each directory (`/gallery` and `/gallery/*/`) a `HEAD.html` and `TAIL.html` can be created to add custom HTML (like description text etc.).
+The first word of the directory name is only used for ordering, it will not be visible in the HTML document.

 The script pulls the `css` and `js` from blueimp, generates thumbnails of all images and builds the `index.html` according to the directory structure.